RTEMS/rtems-docs/c-user/initialization/operations.rst

 Configuration Table.
 For more information regarding the format and contents of this table, please refer to the chapter :ref:`Configuring a System`.

+.. index:: global construction

+.. _GlobalConstruction:

 Global Construction
 -------------------

-The global construction is carried out by the first Classic API initialization task (first is defined by index zero in the Classic API initialization task configuration table).
-If no Classic API initialization task exists, then it is carried out by the first POSIX API initialization thread.
-If no initialization task or thread exists, then no global construction is performed, see for example :ref:`Specify Idle Task Performs Application Initialization`.
+The :term:`global construction` is carried out by the Classic API initialization task.
+If no Classic API initialization task exists, then it is carried out by the POSIX API initialization thread.
+If no initialization task or thread exists, then no global construction is performed.
 The Classic API task or POSIX API thread which carries out global construction is called the main thread.
+For configuration options related to initialization tasks, see :ref:`CONFIGURE_RTEMS_INIT_TASKS_TABLE`, :ref:`CONFIGURE_POSIX_INIT_THREAD_TABLE`, and :ref:`CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`.

-Global construction runs before the entry function of the main thread.
+Global construction runs before the :term:`task entry` of the main thread.
 The configuration of the main thread must take the global construction into account.
 In particular, the main thread stack size, priority, attributes and initial modes must be set accordingly.
 Thread-local objects and POSIX key